 The black and blue color scheme captures the quintessential PS4 vibe, and the headset is also available in white and blue for all you fans of the white PS4.
-(When we say PS4, we also mean the Pro version as well, just to be clear.)
+(When we say PS4, we also mean the Pro version, just to be clear.)

 What might be a deal-breaker, however, is the overall weird fit of this headset.
 The Stealth 600 is, first and foremost, a PS4 headset.
 And the PS4, of course, supports the PSVR headset.
 So whoever was making this headset must’ve thought it’d be a grand idea if the Stealth 600 was designed so that you could comfortably wear it even when you’ve got a VR headset mounted on your head.
 And yes, the two go together quite well.

 But let’s face it, even gamers who own VR headsets don’t use them all the time when gaming.
 And the vast majority of PS4 users don’t have the PSVR in the first place.
-This makes it rather irksome that you have to suffer one of the downsides of this design philosophy constantly, namely that the headband of the Stealth 600 rests a bit behind where all other headset would on your head.
-The end result is that you get this feeling that the headset is going to fall right off.
+This makes it rather irksome that you have to suffer one of the downsides of this design philosophy, namely that the headband of the Stealth 600 rests a bit behind, whereas all other headsets would on your head.
+The result is that you get this feeling that the headset is going to fall right off.

 Now, to its credit, this doesn’t actually happen.
 But it feels like it will, which is not a pleasant feeling.
 Imagine if your pants felt like they were loose around the waist all the time – you probably wouldn’t enjoy wearing them even though they don’t fall off ever.

 If feels like we’ve been ranting about how uncomfortable this headset is for a while now, but that’s not necessarily the case.
-If you can get used to the abovementioned feeling then there’s a lot to appreciate here.
+If you can get used to the feelings mentioned above then there’s a lot to appreciate here.

 Regardless, it’s definitely not uncomfortable in the sense that it produces ear pain or ear sweating.
 It’s a headset that you could wear for hours on end without any issues of that variety.
 It’s just that the fit is a bit awkward, or at least different from what you’re probably used to.